Choosing The Top-Leading Home Security System Made This Easy

 More advanced than most think.
 Geo-fencing feature can automatically disarm the alarm system when your smartphone enters a certain perimeter of the control panel (up to 150′).
 Controlling lights and thermostats with this Z-wave compatible security system is easily do-able.

-Low cost monitoring.
+Low-cost monitoring.
 Less than $1 a day usually carries a * and some fine print with it.
-Not here. $29.99/mo gets you a full set of equipment with active monitoring.
+Not here. $30.99/mo gets you a full set of equipment with professional monitoring.

 The advantages and disadvantages of the Link Interactive 2gig system are: